rymleon23/ioqwfoihas/docs/archive/gpt-gen-prd.md

 Replace mock stores — Remove imports from mock-data/* and the Zustand store.
 Instead, load data from Supabase via @supabase/supabase-js and TanStack Query or SWR.
 CRUD operations should call Supabase (insert, update, delete) and invalidate queries to refresh.

 Rename concepts — Continue the naming conventions defined in our PRD.
-Replace occurrences of "Issue" with Task, "Cycle" with Phase and "Initiative" with Strategic in code and UI.
+Replace occurrences of "Task" with Task, "Phase" with Phase and "Initiative" with Strategic in code and UI.
 Keep the page structure and components; only rename labels and data fields.

 Implement triage and workflow — The Inbox page should list tasks with an unset or "Triage" status.
 Implement actions to Accept, Decline, Merge or Snooze a task, updating the task row in Supabase and recording the triage time.
 Workflows and statuses should come from the workflow_state table.